 1. Nomadland (2020)

 2020 was an odd year for the Oscars.
-With a pandemic raging and movie theaters shut down for the majority of the year, studios scrambled.
-Many movies seen as potential contenders dumped their original release dates and fled for 2021 instead, hoping that there would eventually be a return to business as usual that might help their chances (and their wallets).
-Many expected that 2020 would end up being a weak year for Oscar under these circumstances–especially when the Academy loosened their rules about streaming (allowing movies that had previously had a planned theatrical release to debut on streaming platforms and still be eligible) and lengthened the eligibility window through February.
-But while you could certainly make a case that a quiet movie like Nomadland could have been crowded out of any other year instead of becoming the clear frontrunner, the quality of the Best Picture contenders was very high.
-Some will apply a mental asterisk to Nomadland because of the pandemic, but in my mind, it’s a worthy winner in any calendar year.
+With a pandemic raging and movie theaters shut down, many movies seen as potential contenders dumped their original release dates and fled for 2021 instead, hoping for a return to business as usual that might help their chances (and their wallets).
+Many expected that 2020 would be a weak year for Oscar under these circumstances — especially when the Academy loosened its rules about streaming (allowing movies that had previously had a planned theatrical release to debut on streaming platforms and remain eligible) and lengthened the eligibility window through February.
+But while you could certainly make a case that a quiet movie like Nomadland could have been crowded out of any other year instead of becoming the clear frontrunner, the quality of the Best Picture contenders was high.
+Some have applied an asterisk to Nomadland because of the pandemic, but in my mind, it’s a worthy winner in any calendar year.

 Other Rankings for the 2020s